Helene Funke, Frauenakt, um 1907

 The most expressionistic ceramicists, the most radical painters, the most innovative sculptors and architects sought to challenge the prevailing stereotypes of women’s art.
 They pursued a new feminist approach and set innovative standards in exhibition design.
 The artists not only developed new spatial concepts but also introduced previously unknown thematic exhibition formats and exhibition catalogs featuring theoretical texts.

-In 1930, Wiener Frauenkunst organized the exhibition “Wie sieht die Frau?” in conjunction with the International Congress of Women, thereby positioning itself within the debate on women’s creativity that had been ongoing since the beginning of the century.
-Just a year later, the association presented “Die schaffende Österreicherin” at the Secession.
-In this exhibition, the artists supplemented their works with portrait photographs—placing the women themselves at the center and making visible who stood behind the art.
+In 1930, parallel to the International Women's Congress, the Vienna Women's Art Association organized the exhibition “Wie sieht die Frau?”
+(What does a woman look like?), thereby actively intervening in the debate on women's creativity that had been ongoing since the beginning of the century.
+Just one year later, the association participated in the exhibition “Die schaffende Österreicherin” (The Creative Austrian Woman) at the Secession, in which the artists were represented not only by their works but also by their portrait photos.
+In this way, the women themselves took center stage and made visible who was behind the art.

 WOMEN ARTISTS OF VIENNESE MODERNISM